aaaaaron29/440-ScrobbleHub/README.md

-# Last.fm Listening History Tracker
+# ScrobbleHub - A Last.fm Listening History Tracker

 A Python-based application that tracks your Last.fm listening history for data science analysis and recommendation system research.
 Designed to run continuously in the background, collecting scrobble data over weeks or months.